 In this digital age where over 30% of purchases are made online, the product-focused approach is found wanting.
 Users interface with numerous products each day and sometimes, these products have similar features that make purchases difficult, the only way out is customer-focused blogging that highlights how each product helps the customer to make their decision-making process smoother.

 Also, businesses with a website blog that prioritizes providing impeccable experiences have higher tendencies of standing out and doubling revenue.
 Ultimately, customer-focused blogging proves to be more profitable since customer behavior and expectations keep changing globally.

-Research by Harvard Business Reviews shows that customers who have superior experiences with brands spend 140% more than those who have bad experiences.
-This shows that any business that places customers as the center while creating content for their website blog can also attract massive benefits, including the following.
+Research by Harvard Business Reviews shows that customers with superior experiences with brands spend 140% more than those with bad experiences.
+This shows that any business that places customers as the center while creating content for their website blog can also attract massive benefits, including the following:

 Despite the impact of the internet on businesses, referrals still play a major role in helping a brand gain visibility.
 Customers are more eager to refer their friends, family, and loved ones to a website blog that helped them solve a long-lasting problem.